Meditation Is Good for Us:

 Hebrew has two words translated as meditation: thinking that is like water flowing over the stone of a brook or thinking that is like a cow chewing its cud.
 The Greek word most often translated as meditation literally means “to carefully consider from many different points of view, or ponder.”
 The English word is actually a Latin word meaning “to think about or reflect, to ponder.”
 Just a tidbit.
 In Tibet the Buddhist monks use a word meaning “to discover the self.”
 All over the world people meditate.
 That is how our brains are built.

-Having refocused our center of awareness to attentive thought, it is generally helpful to relax.
-Carrying tension in large muscle groups tends to interfere with our ability to hear our own thoughts.
-If you don’t know this already, just try to listen to your stream of consciousness, then clench you fists and growl.
-You might want to be by yourself so the people around you don’t think your nuts.
-Do it, though, and I think you will find that your attention kind of flies all over the place.
-Relaxing is not magic, but it helps us be less distracted as we become aware of our interior life.
+If this is new information for you, just relax and listen to your stream of consciousness.
+Then clench your fists and growl.
+You might want to be by yourself so the people around you don’t think you’re nuts.
+Do it, though.
+I think you will find that your attention kind of flies all over the place.
+Stop clenching your fists, stop growling.
+Take a deep breath.
+Before long you can listen to your thoughts again.
+Relaxing is not magic, but it helps us be less distracted.
+As we become less distracted and more attentive we learn about our own interior life.
 You can find other ideas many find helpful under the Getting Ready to Meditate tab.

 I will offer you two types of meditations: Spiritual Exercises to introduce new content to the level of thinking where you make decisions about life and Cycles.
 Cycles are designed to get at the fact that most people have more than one faith system.
 This is frustrating to us and to others and does not have to be.